Premier League 2023-24 fixture release: Key dates for Newcastle after fixture ‘leak’

 Premier League 2023-24 fixtures ‘leaked’

 As always, the days and hours building up to the release of the Premier League fixtures sees many rumours and ‘leaked’ schedules.
-Some end up being genuine, some are well wide of the mark.
+Some end up being genuine, some are merely made up.

 We suggest waiting until the Premier League fixtures are officially announced at 9am.
-But, for those interested, a current ‘leak’ doing the rounds on social media supposedly reveals the opening weekend fixtures with a low quality image.
+But, for those interested, a current ‘leak’ doing the rounds on social media supposedly reveals the opening weekend fixtures.

 They are as follows: